When clicking on one or more sample(s) in the tree, the editing page of the samples appears.

 The player plays the sound.
 During playback, a white cursor runs across the graph to indicate the playback position.
 Playback options are:

-Plays the sample in stereo, with its linked sample.
-If looping is required, the two respective loops are used (they can be different).
+- Plays the sample in stereo, with its linked sample.
+If looping is also required, the two respective loops are used (they can be different).

-A sinus calibration is added to the sound, allowing a sample tuning to the nearest pitch hundredth.
+- A sine calibration signal is added to the sound, allowing a sample tuning to the nearest pitch hundredth.
 At first the root key must be filled.
-At this level, beats can be heard if the frequency of the sinus differs slightly from the fundamental frequency of the sound.
+At this level, beats can be heard if the frequency of the sine differs slightly from the fundamental frequency of the sound.
 It remains to finely adjust the correction to make the beats as slow as possible, so that the sample is tuned at best.
-See this tutorial for more information.
+See the tutorial “How to prepare a sample” for more information.

 If a playback is in progress when switching from one sample to another through the tree, it automatically restarts.
-Also, pressing the key "space" enables or disables playback if we are navigating in the tree.
+Also, pressing the key space enables or disables playback if you are navigating in the tree.